+Find out what it’s like to hike the three Calanques near Cassis.
+The stunning views are definitely worth the effort: easy at first and then difficult.
 When you see the photos, you’ll want to go.
 I did for many years.
-I wanted to hike the three calanques near Cassis in the south of France and finally got my chance this past May.
+I wanted to hike the calanques in the south of France and finally got my chance this past May.
 If you decide to go, will you be up for the challenge?
 Was I?
 Here’s what the experience was like and what you need to know.

 Calanques National Park